top of page

 Early Music, Volume 46, Issue 3, August 2018, Pages 501–516.
 I started my own investigation on Father Wood, as I would not believe he was an invention of Charles Burney, so I thought I will start with any institution In Rome that may have had links to England.
 I came across the Venerable English College in Rome, so I contacted the archivist, who kindly confirmed that Father Wood and his brother were students there.
 He provided me with a copy of the register, but he also told me that Patrizio Barbieri already did that research.
 I found it fascinating (as most of his other publications) and therefore I recommend it here.
 Louis or Lewis Wood was born at the Jacobite court in exile at Saint-Germain-en-Laye, France, on 11 November 1709, and died at Frascati, near Rome, on 23 June 1755.
 His father, Laurence Wood, was the doctor to James II in exile.
 C. Hernandez.

 The Keyboard Stringing Guide, Jean Louchet. edited by Lulu.com.
 Available through Amazon.
-This guide is a very complete resource for those who want to know and understand the nitty-gritty of stringing.
+This guide is a very complete resource for those who want to know and understand the nitty-gritty of stringing, especially the calculation of wound strings.
 Starts with more or less easy explanations but at some point it goes into hard maths and physics calculations.
-There are some bugs, like some decimal commas instead of points and a few other minor typos in the formulas but nothing that can confuse a physicist.
+Very affordable price.
+Jean Louchet is a physicist and an expert on Erard pianos, as I recall him, and also a restorer.

 Strings.
 Interpreting wire gauges, by Paul Poletti.
 One of my favourite researchers who has brought light into the rather obscure topic of stringing.
 We highly recommend any of his publications.